Car with coin and book bank for loan finance payment.

 Interest rate

 Other title loan companies charge an interest rate that is calculated daily on the existing balance.
-For most loans, the interest rate is stated as an annual percentage rate (or APR).
+For most, the interest rate is stated as an annual percentage rate (or APR).
 This tells you what the interest rate would be for the entire year.
 However, some title loan companies simply tell you what the “interest rate” is without making it clear that the rate is a monthly rate.

 It is essential to understand the nature of the interest rate being quoted.
 For instance, an 18% APR would mean that a $1000 loan paid over the course of a year would cost about $100 in total interest.
 If your interest rate was 18% per month (this would actually be 216% APR), the interest you would pay for that $1000 loan would be just over $1500.
 You would be borrowing $1,000, but your total payback would be $2,500.
 Monthly versus yearly interest rate makes a huge difference.